teamscryps/backend/API_ENDPOINTS_DOCUMENTATION.md

 ```

 ## Authentication
-All endpoints require Bearer token authentication in the header:
+All protected endpoints require Bearer token authentication in the header:
 ```
 Authorization: Bearer <access_token>
 ```

+## Status: ✅ All Endpoints Tested and Working

 ---